Requirements

 Prospectus

-This proposal serves as the basis for the student’s prospectus, in which both the structure and the general argument of the dissertation are made apparent.
-The prospectus is usually around 12-15 pages, along with a detailed bibliography.
-Although the CLS program does not formally require the prospectus to be filed until the end of the fourth year (a requirement for satisfactory academic progress), students are strongly encouraged to complete it by the end of the summer of their third year.
+Although the CLS program does not formally require the Prospectus to be filed until the end of the fourth year (a requirement for satisfactory academic progress), students are strongly encouraged to complete it by the end of the summer of their third year.

-The prospectus is submitted to the student's faculty committee for review and approval.
-The approved prospectus should be sent to the CLS administrator for the student's file.
+The Prospectus is submitted to the Dissertation Committee for review and approval.
+The approved prospectus should be sent to the CLS administrator for the student’s file.
+In some cases, the Dissertation Committee may ask the student to submit an initial Dissertation Proposal in advance of the Prospectus.
+For more information about the Proposal, please contact the DGS.

 Dissertation